Dustin Halse: Political career

 Halse also called for stronger action to mitigate and address Climate Change, and supported the School Strikes for Climate Change movement.

 On a number of matters, Halse voiced opinion against government policy.
 He called for an end to duck shooting in Victoria, and argued against the incarceration of children under the age of 14 as a part of the Raise the Age campaign.

 In June 2021, James Newbury MP used the protection of parliamentary privilege to accuse Halse of having a relationship in his parliamentary office.
 There was no suggestion that Halse's relationship was non-consensual.
 Reason Party MP Fiona Patten stated Newbury's actions had "dropped to a new low" and noted that ‘when I was first elected here, my partner and I were pretty happy, pretty excited, we may have got a little bit amorous.”

-On 24 November 2021, Halse announced that he had chosen not to accept the Labor Party’s invitation to stand for office again at the 2022 Victorian State Election.
+On 24 November 2021, Halse announced that he had chosen not to accept the Labor Party's invitation to stand for office again at the 2022 Victorian State Election.
 Premier Daniel Andrews thanked Halse in a public statement: ‘Over the last three years, Dustin has been a passionate and committed representative and advocate for his local community – however, his commitment to improving opportunities for working people is long standing.
 Driving fairer outcomes for his constituents has been at the centre of his time as a Labor member of parliament’.

 In July 2022, Halse was elected Chair of the Integrity and Oversight Committee, replacing Harriet Shing, and subsequently Chair of the Integrity and Oversight Audit Sub-Committee.

-On 26 November 2023, Will Fowles was elected the Member for Ringwood, replacing Halse and retaining the seat for the Labor Party.
+On 26 November 2022, Will Fowles was elected the Member for Ringwood, replacing Halse and retaining the seat for the Labor Party.

-Personal Life
+Personal life

 Halse is married with one child, and remains a resident of the eastern suburbs.
-He supports the Hawthorn Football Club and Tottenham Hotspur.